reesekunz/team-builder/projectREADME.md

 # Build out form

 1. in form.js => build out component using spread operator and computer properties.
-Return the inputs you want the user to fill out in the form (name, email, role)
+Return the inputs you want the user to fill out in the form (name, email, role) using form, label, input elements.

 2. Add built out <Form /> component to app.js